Chih-Jen Lin

-Chih-Jen Lin (林智仁 (Lín Zhìrén)) is Distinguished Professor of Computer Science at National Taiwan University, and a leading researcher in machine learning, optimization, and data mining.
+Chih-Jen Lin (林智仁 (Lín Zhìrén)) is a Taiwanese computer scientist who is a distinguished professor of computer science at National Taiwan University, and a leading researcher in machine learning, optimization, and data mining.
 He is best known for the open-source library LIBSVM, an implementation of support vector machines.
+With his students he also developed LIBLINEAR, a widely used library for large-scale linear classification.

 Biography

-Chih-Jen Lin received his B.S.
-(1993) in mathematics at National Taiwan University, and M.S.E.
-(1996) and Ph.D.
-(1998) in computer science at the University of Michigan.
+Chih-Jen Lin earned a B.S.
+(1993) in mathematics at National Taiwan University, and an M.S.E.
+(1996) and a Ph.D.
+(1998) in Industrial and Operations Engineering at the University of Michigan.

+Lin's machine-learning software has been adopted by industry, with his libraries used by Yahoo, Google, eBay, and Microsoft.
+He has held visiting research positions, as a visiting scientist at Yahoo!
+Research (2006–2007) and visiting professor at Google Research (2008), and as a visiting scholar at Alibaba in 2017.